 I’m really struggling with my little man at the moment.
 Most of the time he is lovely, funny and a joy to be with.
 But then there are times when I just feel like the worst Mum in the world.
-Biting is not a nice habit, but Monkey is doing just that to all and sundry when he doesn’t get his own way.
+Biting is not a nice habit, but my son is doing just that to all and sundry when he doesn’t get his own way.

-I take him out of the situation, explain over and over again that he’s hurting people and explain a better way of talking through what he would like to achieve, but still he bites first and thinks afterwards.
+I take him out of the situation, explain over and over again that he’s hurting people and explain a better way of talking through what he would like to achieve, but still, he bites first and thinks afterwards.
 He always has to apologise to his friend, they obviously aren’t so happy to accept it.

 I know all kids go through stages, that doesn’t help when it’s your child inflicting pain on another.
 He’s a big boy and his bites are not little nips.

-My friends are supportive, but having been the parent of the child that’s been bitten before I know how you start feeling.
+My friends are supportive, but having been the parent of a child that’s been bitten before I know how you start feeling.
 Aaargh!
 What to do?
 How long before we’re on to a different problem?
 How do I stop my son’s cannibal tendencies?

 I just dread that his friends just won’t want to ‘play’ with him before long.
 Kids speak their minds, I wouldn’t blame them.

-It’s so annoying, when you know that actually he know’s it’s the wrong thing to do.
+It’s so annoying when you know that actually know’s it’s the wrong thing to do.
 Is it worst because he’s an only child?
 Is he spoilt?
 Probably?
 The guilt of not giving him a brother or sister?
 Is it somehow more acceptable to have this issue with a sibling?
 I don’t know.
 It’s late, I’m tired, but worried.
 He can be such a loveable little thing, I hate seeing this side of him.
 Why can’t I seem to teach him to deal with the situation differently?

-Biting is not a nice habit, I know he know’s that, where am I going wrong?
+Biting is not a nice habit, I know he knows that, where am I going wrong?